 The Frankenmuth Woolen Mill: socks for the doughboys, still spinning

-Tucked among the souvenir shops on Frankenmuth’s Main Street is a working factory that has been turning wool into bedding since the year it opened — October 1894.
-Franz Ranke built the Frankenmuth Woolen Mill in the original building it still occupies, and it carries the title of the oldest continuously operating woolen mill in Michigan.
-The machinery inside is genuinely old; some of it is over a century in service, and the team still feeds raw wool through it by hand.
+Tucked among the souvenir shops on Frankenmuth’s Main Street is a working factory.
+It has been turning wool into bedding since the year it opened — October 1894.
+Franz Ranke built the Frankenmuth Woolen Mill in the original building it still occupies.
+It carries the title of the oldest continuously operating woolen mill in Michigan.
+The machinery inside is genuinely old.
+Some of it is over a century in service.
+The team still feeds raw wool through it by hand.

-In the beginning the mill ran on the wool from neighboring farms and made the plain, useful things a farm community needed — socks, mitts, blankets, quilts, and the loose wool batting that went inside them.
+In the beginning the mill ran on the wool from neighboring farms.
+It made the plain, useful things a farm community needed — socks, mitts, blankets, quilts, and the loose wool batting that went inside them.
 Then the country went to war.
-The U.S. government contracted the little Frankenmuth mill to turn out 66,000 pairs of wool socks for the American soldiers heading to Europe in World War I. That’s a lot of cold feet kept warm by a shop on a small-town main street.
+The U.S. government contracted the little Frankenmuth mill to turn out 66,000 pairs of wool socks.
+Those went to the American soldiers heading to Europe in World War I. That’s a lot of cold feet kept warm by a shop on a small-town main street.

 It never stopped.
-The mill carries Michigan’s “Centennial Business” recognition for staying in operation more than a hundred years, and it’s grown into one of the larger makers of wool bedding in the country — pillows, mattress toppers, and comforters, all stuffed with wool and made on the premises.
-Abby and Matt Curtis bought the company in 2000 and later picked up the land beneath it, which pins the historic mill in place for the long haul.
+The mill carries Michigan’s “Centennial Business” recognition for staying in operation more than a hundred years.
+And it’s grown into one of the larger makers of wool bedding in the country — pillows, mattress toppers, and comforters.
+All of them are stuffed with wool and made on the premises.
+Abby and Matt Curtis bought the company in 2000.
+They later picked up the land beneath it, which pins the historic mill in place for the long haul.

-So while the busloads come to Frankenmuth for chicken dinners and Christmas ornaments, there’s a quieter thing happening on Main Street: a 19th-century mill carding and stuffing wool the way it has for well over a hundred years, soldiers’ socks and all.
+The busloads come to Frankenmuth for chicken dinners and Christmas ornaments.
+But there’s a quieter thing happening on Main Street.
+A 19th-century mill is carding and stuffing wool the way it has for well over a hundred years, soldiers’ socks and all.

 Sources